Lupe Pure Cordless Review

 Lupe Pure Dustbin fill line

-It has three levels of filtration – foam covering, a pre-motor filter, and a post-motor HEPA filter.
+It features three levels of filtration, including a foam covering, a pre-motor filter, and a post-motor HEPA filter.
 All these are washable and should last the lifetime of the vacuum.

 I’d buy an extra (at least one) set of these filters to eliminate downtime waiting for it to dry.